 Credit by Exam

-Our students are diverse and bring a variety of academic backgrounds to the University.
+Our students bring a variety of academic backgrounds to the University.
 Because of this, we cooperate with several major testing programs, allowing you to receive college-level course credit for knowledge achieved through prior experience.

 In addition to these programs, you may receive credit by satisfactorily completing departmental examinations in certain areas.
 This type of exam is arranged directly with a specific department chairperson, normally before you enroll.